-If selected as a participant in the 2019-2021 IPLI Cohort, I agree to:
+If selected as a participant in the 2021-2023 IPLI Cohort, I agree to:

-- Be committed to the overall mission of IPLI: The mission of the Indiana Principal Leadership Institute is to provide building-level principals with the skills and tools needed to increase their personal leadership capacities, as well as to increase the learning capacities of their schools. - Attend all IPLI seminars and focus-cohort meetings. - Accommodate other requests by my IPLI mentor(s) including school visits, job shadowing, etc. - Be an active participant in all IPLI activities. - Participate in required survey data collection and provide permission for IPLI staff and design team to access all school-specific IPLI perceptual and academic survey data generated by leadership, faculty, staff, and/or parents/stakeholders during the two-year period of IPLI membership for the purpose of tabulation and analysis in principal capacity-building or school improvement guidance and support.
+- Be committed to the overall mission of IPLI: The mission of the Indiana Principal Leadership Institute is to provide building-level principals with the skills and tools needed to increase their personal leadership capacities, as well as to increase the learning capacities of their schools. - Attend all IPLI seminars and focus-cohort meetings. - Accommodate other requests by my IPLI mentor(s), including school visits, job shadowing, etc. - Be an active participant in all IPLI activities. - Participate in required survey data collection and provide permission for IPLI staff and design team to access all school-specific IPLI perceptual and academic survey data generated by leadership, faculty, staff, and/or parents/stakeholders during the two years of IPLI membership for tabulation and analysis in principal capacity- building or school improvement guidance and support.

-By electronically signing this form, you are indicating your agreement with the above listed assurances.
+By electronically signing this form, you are indicating your agreement with the above-listed assurances